yavarhadi/TinyTapeout_yavar/docs/info.md

 ## How it works

-Explain how your project works--> asimple counter
+Explain how your project works--> just simple 4b counter

 ## How to test